The Important Aspects Of California Domestic Violence Laws

 Coercive Control is Also Considered a Form of Domestic Violence in California

-In 2020, California’s Domestic Violence Prevention Act was expanded further to include coercive control as a form of domestic abuse.
+In 2020, California’s Domestic Violence Prevention Act was expanded to include coercive control as a form of domestic abuse.
 Common examples of coercive control include:

 - Not allowing your partner to meet or contact their relatives, friends, coworkers, or acquaintances.